If you’ve ever heard a good description of Minimalism, you know it’s not really about the stuff. It’s about values.

 - Our relationship with stuff isn’t black & white.
 There will never be a completely clear line demarcating exactly what amount of stuff is good and useful vs distracting and unhelpful.

 - Our natural tendency in modern American society is to acquire more stuff.
 It’s like gravity.
-We’re jsut pulled that way.
+We’re just pulled that way.

 Taken together, these two facts mean that we’re starting off at a disadvantage when it comes to living according to our values without being sidetracked by stuff.